markusmoenig/Eldiron/docs/docs/creator/docks/pixel_tile_editor.md

 Off do not share a history.
 Use `Space` to preview the frames of the current state as an animation.

+When an item icon initially comes from a tile UUID or alias, opening it copies the resolved tile frames into project-owned icon frames.
+Painting changes that icon copy, not the source tile.
+The custom frames are serialized with the item as PNG entries below `binaries/items/<item-id>/icons/` in the project archive.

-For a ruleset-backed item, editing a frame stores project-owned frames in the project archive. **Load Default** replaces the customized state frames with that state's current ruleset artwork.
-Loading the default for On does not change Off, or vice versa.
+**Load Default** replaces the customized state frames from the current source:
+`on_tile_id` or `off_tile_id` when mapped, otherwise the ruleset state artwork or ordinary On visual fallback.
+This means changing the source tile and then using **Load Default** imports its latest frames.
+Loading On never changes Off, or vice versa.

 ## Core Tools